Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden monkey).

 Equipped with just a telescope and notebook — no tent, no camping supplies — Long trekked into the thick alpine forests alone, leaving only to seek food from local herders and farmers.
 It took him four weeks to catch his first glimpse of live monkeys.

 Sadly, at first, he got very little support.
 No one cared about his research.
-He almost gave up but then finally in 2001, he found the right partner: TNC.
+He almost gave up, but finally, in 2001, he found the right partner: TNC.
 Since then, everything changed.
-The number tripled from 1000 to 3000 and it keeps rising.
+The number tripled from 1000 to 3000, and it keeps rising.

 Where to photograph the Black Snub-Nosed Monkeys

-There is another good news: if you want to see the Black Snub-Nosed Monkey in the wild it’s possible to do so and you don’t have to spend 10 years looking for them. 🙂 You’ll have to get to TaCheng (塔城) about 4 hours by car from Lijiang, in Yunnan.
+Another good news: if you want to see the Black Snub-Nosed Monkey in the wild, it’s possible, and you don’t have to spend 10 years looking for them. 🙂 You’ll have to get to TaCheng (塔城) about 4 hours by car from Lijiang, in Yunnan.
+Alternatively, you can also get there from Shangri-La.

-There are very few accommodation options: I didn’t find any options on Booking.com but you can find something on Ctrip.com.
-I stayed in a very nice Lisu (the name of the minority living in the area) traditional house.
+There are a few accommodation options on Trip.com.
+I stayed in a very nice traditional Lisu house.

-It was a very basic accommodation, that didn’t even have a heating system despite being at an elevation of about 2500meters, but I loved it anyway.
+It was a basic accommodation that didn’t even have a heating system despite an elevation of about 2500 meters, but I loved it anyway.

 Why is it so easy to see the monkeys in TaCheng?
-A particularly harsh winter forced the starving Snub-Nosed Monkeys closer to the village and since then a group of rangers feeds the monkeys regularly, thus making this group not entirely wild.
-They are free to come and go whenever they like but obviously they tend to stick around.
+A particularly harsh winter forced the starving Snub-Nosed Monkeys closer to the village, and since then, a group of rangers has fed the monkeys regularly, thus making this group not entirely wild.
+They are free to come and go whenever they like, but they tend to stick around.

-Some will jump to the conclusion that interfering with the life of these monkeys is not good, but honestly, I don’t agree.
+Some will conclude that interfering with these monkeys’ lives is not good, but I disagree.
 And this is why.
-As I said before, to be successful in preserving an endangered species, people must love it, and to love an aminal people have to see it.
+As I said before, to successfully preserve an endangered species, people must love it; to love an animal, people must see it.

-Seeing the monkeys in their environment is definitely better than in a zoo so the scientists decided to sacrifice, so to say, this group, for the sake of the whole species.
+Seeing the monkeys in their environment is better than in a zoo, so the scientists sacrificed this group for the sake of the whole species.

 What’s the secret to successfully protecting endangered species in China?

 Establishing a National Park is not enough to protect a species.
-This is because most of the time these wild animals live in the same areas as the local, often very poor, people.
+This is because these wild animals mostly live in the same areas as the local people, who are often very poor.

 The best solution to this problem is to make the local people part of the conservation efforts.
 Creating new jobs like rangers, guest houses, and so forth so that people won’t have any reason to threaten wildlife and the environment.
 Raise awareness and help hunters switch to other livelihoods.